Introduction

 Connection monitoring

-Cumulocity IoT also provides connection monitoring for devices.
+Cumulocity also provides connection monitoring for devices.
 When the device establishes a connection where it is able to receive operations the platform considers this device as connected.
 This applies to HTTP longpolling connection or a MQTT session equally.

 A monitored device has one of the following statuses for c8y_Connection